 - 3 cups sliced fresh strawberries

 - Preheat oven to 350°.
 Grease a 13x9-in. baking dish.
 In a large bowl, whisk flour, sugar and baking soda.
-In a large saucepan, bring cola to a boil; cook 7-9 minutes or until liquid is reduced to 1 cup.
+In a large saucepan, bring cola to a boil; cook until liquid is reduced to 1 cup, 7-9 minutes.
 Stir in butter, oil and cocoa; return to a boil, stirring occasionally.
 Remove from heat; stir in marshmallows until melted.
 Add to flour mixture, stirring just until moistened.

 - In a small bowl, whisk eggs, buttermilk and vanilla until blended; add to flour mixture, whisking constantly.
 Transfer to prepared dish.
-Bake 30-35 minutes or until a toothpick inserted in center comes out clean.
+Bake until a toothpick inserted in center comes out clean, 30-35 minutes.
 Cool completely in baking dish on a wire rack.